shahlaa1212/Task2_WalletApp_Computiq/README.md

 - **Dart**: The programming language used to develop.
 - **Flutter Widgets**: The app is built using various Flutter widgets, which are the fundamental building blocks .
 Some key widgets used in the app:
   - **StatelessWidget**: For parts of the UI that do not change once created.
-  - **StatefulWidget**: For parts of the UI that require dynamic changes, update on user interac
+  - **StatefulWidget**: For parts of the UI that require dynamic changes, update on user interactions
   - **Column**: Used to arrange widgets vertically in the layout.
   - **SingleChildScrollView**: Used to make the screen scrollable when there is not enough space for all the content.
   - **Padding**: Adds space around widgets to create a clean layout.